spring1843/go-dsa/dnc/README.md

 1. Divide: The problem is divided into smaller sub-problems, typically by partitioning the input data into two or more subsets.
 2. Conquer: The smaller sub-problems are solved recursively using the same algorithm, typically by applying the divide-and-conquer approach again.
-3. Combine: The solutions to the smaller sub-problems are combined to obtain a solution to the original problem.
+3. Combine: The solutions to the smaller sub-problems are combined to solve the original problem.

 ## Implementation

-The binary search algorithm is a classic example of a Divide-and-Conquer algorithm that is commonly used to find a specific value in a sorted list or array.
+The binary search algorithm is a classic Divide-and-Conquer algorithm used to find a specific value in a sorted list.
 The search process begins by comparing the target value to the middle element of the list.
-If they are not equal, the half of the list where the target value cannot be present is eliminated.
+If they are not equal, the half of the list in which the target value cannot be present is eliminated.
 This process is repeated on the remaining half of the list until the target value is found or until there are no more elements to search.
-Binary search can be implemented iteratively or recursively, and both implementations are shown below.
+Binary search can be implemented iteratively or recursively.
+Both implementations are shown below.

 ```Go
 package main